top of page

 Little Interest in You or Your Lifestyle

-A breeder who will not take a dog back or assist with rehoming if circumstances change is failing the dog they produced.
+A breeder who will not take a dog back or assist with placement if circumstances change is not standing behind the dogs they produce.

-Reputable breeders provide clear documentation of health testing and are willing to explain results in plain language.
+Reputable breeders provide documentation of health testing and are willing to explain results clearly.

 They are also honest about what testing can and cannot guarantee.
-No dog is perfect, and ethical breeders do not pretend otherwise.
+Transparency matters more than perfection.

-Responsible breeders focus on early neurological development, socialization, and age-appropriate exposure.
+Responsible programs prioritize early neurological development, age-appropriate socialization, and intentional handling.

 Temperament-Based Placement